MartinDCalderonP/Google-Clone/README.md

 # Google Clone

 This Google clone is made with ReactJS, Material UI, Custom Hooks for use the Google API and use Dark Theme & Context for use the search term.
-It is responsive and is deployed on Firebase: [https://clone-d3b31.web.app/](https://clone-d3b31.web.app/)
+The styles are on SASS and CSS Modules, it is responsive and is deployed on Firebase: [https://clone-d3b31.web.app/](https://clone-d3b31.web.app/)

 # Things that are working now